eriktorsner/wp-bootstrap/README.md

 Contributions are welcome.
 Apart from code, the project is in need of better documentation, more test cases, testing with popular themes and plugins and so on.
 Any type of help is appreciated.

 ## Version history

+**0.3.2**

+  - new feature: wp-snapshots command to manage options
+  - Code cleanup, more PSR2 strict

 **0.3.1**